El Salvador at the 2020 Summer Olympics

-El Salvador competed at the 2020 Summer Olympics in Tokyo.
+El Salvador competed at the 2020 Summer Olympics in Tokyo, Japan.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's twelfth appearance at the Summer Olympics.

 Competitors

-The following is the list of number of competitors participating in the Games:
+The following is the list of the number of Salvadoran competitors participating in the Games:

 Athletics

 El Salvador received a universality slot from the World Athletics to send a male athlete to the Olympics.